Silver Linings Playbook: Music

+The musical score was composed by Danny Elfman.
+Silver Linings Playbook: Original Motion Picture Soundtrack is the soundtrack to the film released by Sony Music Entertainment on November 16, 2012 featuring songs heard in the film.
+Elfman's score for the film was also released simultaneously with the song album.

 Release

-The film premiered at the 2012 Toronto International Film Festival on September 8, 2012, where it won the People's Choice Award.
+Silver Linings Playbook premiered at the 2012 Toronto International Film Festival on September 8, 2012, where it won the People's Choice Award.
 It opened at the 2012 Mumbai Film Festival on October 18, 2012, and received a limited release in the United States on November 16, 2012, opening wider later that week.

 The Weinstein Company initially planned an unusually wide release for Silver Linings Playbook, going nationwide on an estimated 2,000 screens.
 They were encouraged by positive reviews and hoping to capitalize on Thanksgiving to do more business.
 Instead, they took a more slow-burn approach, opening in fewer theaters, expanding gradually, in a strategy to build up word-of-mouth support.
-Continuing the slow release the film expanded to 700 theaters on December 25.
+Continuing the slow release, the film expanded to 700 theaters on December 25.